Von-tech/holbertonschool-unity/0x01-unity_concepts/README.md

 This project do not have deploy to any platform.

+All the intellectual property of this project is from Holberton School.

 #### 0. Floor plans
 Create a new 3D Unity project called `0x01-unity_concepts`.
 Save your new scene as `0-floor`.
 Create a new Cube GameObject named `Floor` with the following Transform properties:
 - Position: `X: 0`, `Y: 0`, `Z: 0`